List of He-Man and the Masters of the Universe characters: Scare Glow

-Because he is one of the last figures to be released in Mattel's toy line, Scare Glow never appeared in the accompanying cartoon series, which had been discontinued by this time, and his appearances throughout all media are minimal.
-Another story that majorly features him is "Enter the Ninjor" in issue #11 of the UK Adventure Magazine, which gives him an origin as a being of pure light energy, created by Skeletor in his own image.
+Because he is one of the last figures to be released in Mattel's toy line, Scare Glow never appeared in the accompanying Filmation cartoon series, which had been discontinued by this time, and his appearances throughout all media are minimal.
+He has a major appearance in the story "Enter the Ninjor" in issue #11 of the UK Adventure Magazine, which gives him an origin as a being of pure light energy, created by Skeletor in his own image.
 Invisible in the light, but not in the dark, he is sent out with Ninjor to mount a series of silent, unseen attacks on He-Man and Fisto as they explore Viper Tower.
 His origin as a magical creation of Skeletor is taken from a promotional card provided by Mattel to the publishers of various story media.
 A similar story of Scare Glow coming from another dimension summoned by Skeletor is told in an issue of Marvel's Star Comics, Masters of the Universe series.

 Although he is not featured in the 2002 relaunch of the Masters of the Universe franchise, Scare Glow is used in the comic series from MV Creations.
-He is featured in a special Halloween comic "The Power of Fear" that was given away free at the 2003 Children Affected by AIDS Foundation (CAAF) fundraiser, and sold in comic shops to raise additional donations to the CAAF.
+He appears in a special Halloween comic "The Power of Fear" that was given away free at the 2003 Children Affected by AIDS Foundation (CAAF) fundraiser, and sold in comic shops to raise additional donations to the CAAF.
 The story features Scare Glow as a character from another dimension who is summoned by Skeletor to use his powers against the Masters.

 In the Masters of the Universe Classics toyline, Scare Glow is a shifty bounty hunter named Nul who tried to obtain the secrets of Castle Grayskull.
 In death, his spirit was cursed and banished to the dimension of Infinita until a magical spell of light cast by Skeletor freed him.
 While being provided with a scythe, Nul became Scare Glow and allied with Skeletor.

 In Masters of the Universe: Revelation, Scare Glow ruled a part of Eternia's underworld.

-Scare Glow was voiced by Tony Todd in Masters of the Universe: Revelation.
+Scare Glow was voiced by Tony Todd in Masters of the Universe: Revelation and Masters of the Universe: Revolution.